After 5 years, Obamas to break ground on Presidential Center

 The Obamas were scheduled to host an event, which will be streamed online to limit crowds amid the coronavirus pandemic, with Chicago Mayor Lori Lightfoot and Illinois Gov. J.B.
 Pritzker.

-“With your help, we can make this center a catalyst for economic opportunity, a new world-class destination on the South Side and a platform for young people to drive change,” Obama said in a video announcement ahead of the groundbreaking.
+Barack Obama told ABC’s “Good Morning America” in an interview broadcast Tuesday that he hopes the center will bring an economic boost to Chicago's South Side and also inspire the area's young people.

+“There’s young people who are enormously talented but often forgotten and so for us to be able to build a world-class institution that will attract millions of people hopefully will send a signal that those young people count, those young people matter," he said.

-The presidential center, which will sit on 19 acres of the 540-acre Jackson Park, will be unique among presidential libraries.
+The presidential center, which will sit on 19 acres (7.7 hectares) of the 540-acre (291-hectare) Jackson Park, will be unique among presidential libraries.

 Obama's presidential papers will be available in digital form.
 The sprawling campus center will include a museum, public library branch, athletic center, test kitchen and children’s play area.